 Aspirate the media from the gel, leaving approximately 200 microliters [1].
 Position the gel on the microscope and find the surface layer of beads and an even area on the gel [2].

 Talent aspirating the media from the gel.
 Authors: Do you aspirate the media after focusing on the beads?
-The text manuscript says to position the gel on the microscope after removing the media (3.3.4), but the previous step says to focus on the gel plane (3.3.2).to
+The text manuscript says to position the gel on the microscope after removing the media (3.3.4), but the previous step says to focus on the gel plane (3.3.2).
+We aspirate before, step 3.3.2 was descriptive.
+You can move the step of identifying the appropriate layer of beads after aspirating and positioning the gel (in this script, move 4.1.2 and associated description to here/ 4.2.2)

 SCREEN: Talent looking for and finding the appropriate area for imaging.

-Add 80 microlites of cells to the gel, avoiding touching the gel to maintain focus [1].
+Add 80 microliters of primary B lymphocytes from MD4 mice at 3.10^6cells/mL to the gel, avoiding touching the gel to maintain focus [1].
 Ensure that the focus is still correct and that cells can be seen descending in the area.
 Launch the acquisition before the cells reach the gel [2].

 Talent adding cells to the gel.